-Name and Social Security Number.
-Enter your name(s) and social security number as shown on your tax return.
+Name and Social Security Number

+(SSN).
+Enter your name(s) and SSN as shown on your tax return.

-If you and your spouse each have an MSA and you are filing a joint tax return, enter both your name and spouse's name as they are shown on your tax return.
-Enter the social security number that is shown first on your return.
+If you and your spouse each have an MSA and you are filing a joint tax return, enter both your name and your spouse's name as they are shown on your tax return.
+Enter the SSN that is shown first on your return.